sexual abuse hypnosis

 Sexual abuse causes feelings of shame, guilt, betrayal and embarrassment.
 Too often, when children tell the story of their abuse, adults refuse to believe them.
 Or even punish the child for 'lies'.
 This adds to the feeling of unfairness and unworthiness.

-Fear and pain and humiliation make deep changes in the child.
+Fear and pain and humiliation make deep changes in a child.
 Sometimes the trauma is so overwhelming that the child refuses to think about it.
 For many adult women, it is a deep, shameful secret.
 They refuse to even talk about it.
 Survivors turn to other things for comfort and relief.
 Comfort eating is very common.
 Many use drink or drugs to dull the pain.
 Others suffer depression.

 Sexual Abuse Hypnosis